moondance-labs/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 After connecting, `the projectId` can be safely added to the application:

-1. Create a `.env.local` file in the root directory of your project
+1. Create a `.env.local` file in the root directory of the project

     ```bash
     touch .env.local